ivanvoitovych/tour-of-heroes/step-6.md

 <HeroDetail hero="$selectedHero"></HeroDetail>
 ```

-Try to refresh the page and edit some hero.
-And now your code is cleaner.
+Now your code is cleaner.
+Try to refresh the page and edit some Hero.

 ## [Step 7 - Add Services](/step-7.md)